potatoeggy/eifueo/docs/eng3uz.md

  - Tone: The attitude of a writer or character toward a subject or audience, typically through word choice.
 	- e.g., *"I don't want to!
 That candy is MINE, and no one is going to take it from ME!
 Mine, mine, MINE!"*
  - Theme: The "main idea" or underlying meaning of a literary work, which can be given directly or indirectly.
 	- e.g., *"Never forget that* you are royalty, *and that hundreds of thousands of souls have suffered and perished so you could become what you are.
 By their sacrifices, you have been given the comforts you take for granted.
-Always remember them, so that their sacrifices shall never be without meaning.* (ScytheRider)
+Always remember them, so that their sacrifices shall never be without meaning."* (ScytheRider)